sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 hash-entry = (58: [ hash-alg-id: int, hash-value: bstr ] )
 ~~~~

-The number used as a value for hash-alg-id MUST refer the ID in the Named Information Hash Algorithm
+The number used as a value for hash-alg-id MUST refer an ID in the Named Information Hash Algorithm
-table; other hash algorithms MUST NOT be used.
+Registry; other hash algorithms MUST NOT be used.
 The hash-value MUST represent the raw hash value of the hashed resource generated using the hash algorithm indicated by the hash-alg-id.

 ### The resource-collection Group   {#model-resource-collection}